mxnuchim/Weather-App-SwiftUI/README.md

 # Weather App
 ✏️ A simple SwiftUI app built with Swift, CoreLocation and OpenWeather live API to show the current weather using device's current location.
-When clicked, the devices coordinates are extracted and used to fetch weather data using the coordinated❗
+When clicked, the devices coordinates are extracted and used to fetch weather data using the coordinates❗

 # Screenshots